 Students Against Drunk Driving (SADD) Teens Inspire Anti-Texting Legislation

-(TRENTON) – Legislation Assemblymen Wayne P. DeAngelo and Daniel Benson sponsored to place a “U Text, U-Drive, U-Pay” reminder on the inspection sticker located on a vehicle’s windshield was approved 76-0-1 by the full Assembly Thursday.
+(TRENTON) – Legislation Assemblymen Wayne P. DeAngelo and Daniel Benson sponsored to place a “U Text, U-Drive, U-Pay” reminder on the inspection sticker located on a vehicle’s windshield was advanced by an Assembly committee on Thursday.

 The bill (A-2601) would require motor vehicle inspection stickers to notify drivers of the penalty for texting while driving.
 Under current law, texting and driving carries a penalty of $200 to $400 for a first offense; a penalty of $400 to $600 for a second offense; and a penalty between $600 and $800 for any subsequent offense.
 A third or subsequent offense also may result in a loss of license up to 90 days and three motor vehicle penalty points.

 DeAngelo drafted the legislation after being contacted by Robbinsville High School’s chapter of Students Against Drunk Driving (SADD), members of which likened the need for the anti-texting and driving message to the “Click it or Ticket” slogan that is displayed on some motor vehicles stickers.